Australia’s Growing Ecommerce Industry and How It Is Changing Retail Trends5 Min Read

 Catch of the Day is a $350 million Australian e-commerce giant belonging to The Catch Group.
 The website is bringing in a massive 450k visitors and 8,000 orders per day, not to mention the brand’s 900k Facebook followers.
 It’s not surprising that Catch of the Day claims to sell 1 item in every 2.8 seconds.

 6. Appliances Online

-With over 300,000 customers across Australia, Appliances Online has become one of the most successful names in ecommerce.
+With over 300,000 customers across Australia, Appliances Online has become one of the most successful names in e-commerce.
 The online branch of the Winning Appliances group, the website is used to sell a range of electronic products and white goods including washing machines, refrigerators and ovens.
-Appliances Online has proved that products of all shapes and sizes can be successfully sold online.
+Appliances Online have proved that products of all shapes and sizes can be successfully sold online.

 Booktopia is Australia’s leading online bookstore.
 Established in 2004 with a budget of only $10 per day, the online business earned $85 million in the 2015-16 financial year.
 In 2015, Booktopia acquired its main rival – Bookworld.
 Business is expected to grow even more in 2017.

 8. Red Balloon

 Red Balloon is a unique e-commerce site that sells “experiences”.
 Starting in 2001 as only $25,000 and an innovative idea, the organisation has turned into a multi-million dollar revenue generating business.
 The website now lists over 3000 experiences and attracts about 7.5 million visitors per year.

 9. Temple & Webster